How is ovarian cancer found?

 These are some of the tests that could be done to find out if you have ovarian cancer or to find out more about the cancer:

-These tests can show if there is a mass in the pelvis, but they cannot tell if it is cancer.
+These tests can show if there is a mass (tumor) in the pelvis, but they cannot tell if it is cancer.

 This is often the first test done to see if there is a problem with the ovaries.
 This test uses sound waves to make a picture on a video screen.
 A small probe is placed in the woman’s vagina or on the skin over her belly (abdomen).
-Because tumors and normal tissue reflect sound waves differently, this test may be useful in finding tumors and in telling whether a mass is solid or a fluid-filled cyst.
+Because tumors and normal tissue reflect sound waves differently, this test may be useful in finding tumors and in telling if a mass is solid or a fluid-filled cyst.

 CT scans (computed tomography)